FriendlyCaptcha/friendly-captcha-javascript/README.md

 A Javascript client for the [Friendly Captcha](https://friendlycaptcha.com) service.
 This client allows for easy integration and verification of captcha responses with the Friendly Captcha API.

 > This library is for [Friendly Captcha v2](https://developer.friendlycaptcha.com) only.
+If you are looking for V1, look [here](https://docs.friendlycaptcha.com)

 **This is the library you use in your backend code**.
 For the code that you use in your frontend, see [@friendlycaptcha/sdk](https://github.com/FriendlyCaptcha/friendly-captcha-sdk).